 Introducing Nexus Mutual

-Nexus Mutual is a decentralized insurance protocol built on Ethereum which uses a risk-sharing pool allowing anyone to purchase an insurance cover or contribute capital to the pool.
+Nexus Mutual uses a risk-sharing pool to allow anyone to purchase an insurance cover or contribute capital to the pool for future rewards.

 The concept of insurance originally began when communities would pool together resources to mitigate themselves from common risk.
 Obviously, as communities and society began to grow and evolve, this model did not scale as it required a large amount of trust among many individuals.
 As a result, modern-day insurance companies began to take on this risk and the profit – leaving societal safety nets to profit-motivated companies working for their own interest.

 Nexus Mutual aims to disrupt the insurance industry by transitioning the power from large insurance companies back to the individual.
 As such, anyone is allowed to participate as the mutual is wholly owned by its members.
 Members can contribute Ether (ETH) into the pool in return for NXM, the protocols native token.

 The mutual’s first insurance product is smart contract covers for purchasing protection for value storing contracts (which are inherent to DeFi and TVL).
-In order for the mutual to begin processing claims, the fund must meet the minimum capital requirement of 12,000 ETH – a milestone reached just two months after its launch in May.
+In order for the mutual start processing claims, it waited to obtain 12,000 ETH – a milestone reached just two months after its launch in May.

 The NXM token represents membership rights in the mutual along with the ability to participate in the ecosystem through claims and risk assessment and governance.
 The token model leverages a bonding curve (or a continuous token model) to determine the price of NXM driven by two main factors:

 - How much capital the mutual has

 - How much capital the mutual needs to meet all claims within a certain probability.

 A bonding curve is used so tokens can be purchased at any time but at variable prices based on the amount of capital is locked in the mutual and how much of the capital is needed to payout the covers within the system.
 Moreover, members are entitled to a share of any capital held in excess of what’s necessary to pay potential claims.
 In other words, the more capital in the mutual, the higher the price of NXM.